 When it’s administered

-Nplate is given once a week, on the same day each week.
+For immune thrombocytopenia (ITP), you receive Nplate once per week, on the same day each week.

 To help make sure that you don’t miss an appointment for your injection, try setting a reminder on your phone.

-Other drugs are available that can treat immune thrombocytopenia (ITP).
+Other drugs are available that can treat immune thrombocytopenia (ITP) or bone marrow syndrome.
 Some may be a better fit for you than others.
 If you’re interested in finding an alternative to Nplate, talk with your doctor.
 They can tell you about other medications that may work well for you.

 Note: Some of the drugs listed below are used off-label to treat these specific conditions.
 Off-label use is when a drug that’s approved to treat one condition is used to treat a different condition.